Tracking our progress for 2017-2018. For more:

 - Researching different institutions’ approaches to faculty incentives for online course development and teaching for Duke’s Advisory Committee on Online Education (ACOE)

-- Hiring a Strategic Marketing Analyst to complement our ability to consult on best uses of online to meet Duke school and department targets and goals
+- Hiring a Strategic Market Research Analyst to complement our ability to consult on best uses of online to meet Duke school and department targets and goals

 - Working on a solution to bring free access to all Duke Coursera courses and specializations to Duke students, faculty and staff (Oct)